 - Reconcile and organize medications

-- Develop medication regimen and checklist
+- Develop a medication regimen and checklist

 - Reorder medications as needed